 Dr. Daren Martin, a psychiatrist, motivational speaker, and author of books like A Company of Owners, refers to von Bolton's philosophy as "the E=mc² of happiness," comparing its simplicity to buddhist poetry.
 "It's such a big shift.
 It affects so many different areas [of life].
 It really maps out, in very short order, a way to rewrite peoples' key thinking," says Martin.
 "He'll be the first to tell you there's some dark history in terms of the struggles he's had, so you know this book wasn't borne out of a vacuum."

-There's little in von Bolton's demeanour to suggest a delusional, much less unstable, person.
+There's little in von Bolton's demeanor to suggest a delusional, much less unstable, person.
 Quiet and thoughtful, his direct, often intent manner of speaking is peppered with the wheezing giggles of a stoner.
 He has long, stringy blonde hair, a patchy beard, and thick glasses that give his eyes a distorted, curious quality.
-As he walks outside and down a gravel path towards a smouldering fire pit, dressed in a puffy, black jacket and basketball shorts, von Bolton walks with a loose, absentminded gait, as though his mind is elsewhere and present all at once.
+As he walks outside and down a gravel path towards a smoldering fire pit, dressed in a puffy, black jacket and basketball shorts, von Bolton walks with a loose, absentminded gait, as though his mind is elsewhere and present all at once.

 A self-described "fat kid" growing up in nearby Belton, a town of 20,000 people, von Bolton got into drumming, photography, and web development around age 10.
 In his late teens, he joined a metal band called Greatness in Tragedy, who signed to Austin label Brando Records.
 "We were a Christian band at first, then we went to the secular market.
 It was like going from $4,000 a week playing these camps to getting paid $50.
 It was that extreme of a shift," he says, with a wheezing laugh.

 Once Greatness in Tragedy had fizzled out, von Bolton landed in Dallas, where he was tasked with creating a series of mini-documentaries about local musicians for the studio where he worked.
 It was during one of those recording sessions, in 2008, that he was introduced to marijuana.
-"I saw colour in different ways.
+"I saw color in different ways.
 I heard music in 3D.
 It was so fucking crazy," von Bolton remembers.
-"I realised if I wrote these things down it would help me articulate them more and also help me understand them more."
+"I realized if I wrote these things down it would help me articulate them more and also help me understand them more."

 Emboldened by the experience, von Bolton threw himself into his newfound enlightenment with an obsessiveness that bordered on mania.
 He figures he crossed that line five years later, when he began experimenting with mushrooms.
 "I ended up tripping on mushrooms for six days," he says.
 "I started feeling like I was in this god mode, this omniscience, like anything I want to know I'll focus on it and I can know it.
 So, like, 'I'm going to imagine I'm God for six days.'
 Then, 'I'm going to write the next Bible.'"